 By 1962, armed with his English skills and touring knowledge, Joe passed a certification exam and became a licensed guide.
 He first worked with a travel agency but eventually went solo by 1968 and it was during this time that ‘Samurai Joe Okada’ was born.

 Apparently, a lot of his customers thought that samurais still existed and they badly wanted to meet one.
 Samurais have disappeared a long time ago of course; but still, Joe wanted to give his guests at least a glimpse of the tradition that’s why he started practicing samurai swordsmanship.
 He eventually became very good at cutting apples in midair which led him to start his own samurai show in 1978 — this became very successful for 13 years with over 130,000 guests!
 In fact, a lot of TV shows abroad have also invited him and one of his most notable appearances was in David Letterman’s 1998 show.
-In 1991 however, he had to cancel his show, but still continued being a tour guide.
+In 1991 however, he had to cancel his show but he still continued being a tour guide.